 Quantitative Methods in the Humanities An Introduction Claire Lemercier and Claire Zalc.

-This recently translater book by Claire Lemercier and Claire Zalc will be of interest to people on this list:
+This recently translated book by Claire Lemercier and Claire Zalc will be of interest to people on this list:

 Quantitative Methods in the Humanities

 This timely and lucid guide is intended for students and scholars working on all historical periods and topics in the humanities and social sciences–especially for those who do not think of themselves as experts in quantification, “big data,” or “digital humanities.”